cgaletzka/fraud-detection-MLOps/README.md

 ## Data:

-- The data comes from an open insurance fraud dataset which can be downloaded from here: https://github.com/Rashmi-77/Vehicle-Insurance-Fraud-Detection
+- The data comes from an open insurance fraud dataset which can be downloaded from here: https://github.com/Rashmi-77/Vehicle-Insurance-Fraud-Detection.
+Simply add the dataset in folder in the repository in data/raw tor run the pipeline.

 ## Approach